dxw/whippet/README.md

 Whippet can manage plugins and themes and releases and compile stylesheets in Whippet-enabled themes.

-During development, whippet can be used in conjunction with [wpc](https://github.com/dxw/wpc) (recommended) or [Whippet Server](https://github.com/dxw/whippet-server).
+During development, whippet can be used in conjunction with [wpc](https://github.com/dxw/wpc).

 *Whippet is under development and should be considered alpha software.
 If you use it, we'd love to know what you think.*